PH-Hanzard/Plot/README.md

 <br/>
 Code to edit : Autocorrelation parameters at the end.
 <br/>
+<i>result = Autoco(Appareil,data,29.5,1,10,'sech')</i> <br/>
-result = Autoco(Appareil,data,29.5,1,10,'sech') with 29.5 the conversion factor in ps/ms, 1 the division duration in ms, 10 the number of cases ans sech the shape (can also be gauss).
+ with 29.5 the conversion factor in ps/ms, 1 the division duration in ms, 10 the number of cases ans sech the shape (can also be gauss).

 <b>Plot_DFT_Stats.py</b> is made to plot multiple spectra from a known device and/or an intensity distribution histogram